Chilling in Country Cruese France & surrounding areas – loads to see and do

-This is Saturday, and the shops shut by lunch time and it is quite here.
+This is Saturday, and the shops shut by lunchtime.
+This place becomes less busy and very peaceful.

-Very modern for his time, we really enjoyed the colours.
-Some abstracts were so full of detail we stood back and stared at the designs for a while to work out what they were.
-It is amazing to think these are tapestries and not paintings.
+Very modern for his time, we really enjoy the colors.
+Some abstracts were so full of detail that we stood back and stared at the designs for a while to work out what they were.
+It is amazing to know that these are tapestries and not paintings.

-In Aubusson there are many tapestry museums too, so if you go, wander the cobblestone and paved streets and get lost in time.
+In Aubusson, there are many tapestry museums too, so if you go, wander through the cobblestone and paved streets and get lost in time.

 This is a quaint country French town.
 As you would imagine the French to have lived in yesteryear.

-Here is a few of the lovely little streets we found as we wandered around.
+Here are a few of the lovely little streets we found as we wandered around.

 This building sits on the corner of the main street.
-The main street is a tiny one way lane you can drive down too.
+The main street is a tiny one-way lane you can drive down to.

 Lovely little stores look invitingly at us to entice us to buy their wares.

-I really wanted to look into this one, but it is noon, and town closes and all is quite.
+I really wanted to look into this one, but it is noon, the town closes and all is quiet.

-There seems to be a few travellers and locals enjoying a coffee in the sun at this cafe.
+There seems to be few travelers and locals enjoying a coffee in the sun at this cafe.
 But we are ready for lunch right now, and being on a budget we decide we might eat at home.
-Especially as we bought a yummy French stick, and have fresh vegetables in the garden to make home made soup.
+Especially as we bought a yummy French stick, and have fresh vegetables in the garden to make homemade soup.

-So as we walk back to the car I spy this lovely old building by the bridge, and I want to keep exploring these little streets.
+So as we walk back to the car I spied this lovely old building by the bridge, and I want to keep exploring these little streets.

 Explorason and I climb the hill for a view of the village, and to see the old clock tower.